fenago/R-Programming/md/Lab_2.md

 types of graphs you haven\'t heard of yet and options you haven\'t yet selected, so it\'s important to know where to look for assistance and how to keep learning.

-We have only covered the basics to get you off the ground in ggplot2 in this course, so you\'ll definitely need to use Stack Overflow and the ggplot2 official documentation on the `Tidyverse` website to experiment with different graphs and aesthetics.
-You should look into how to use scales, how to have ggplot2 calculate statistics for you, and the many other diﬀerent types of plots available.

 Let\'s press forward on to the next topic, where we\'ll begin to look at some data more closely, doing some cleaning and data management